fcfort/betterment-pdf-to-csv/README.md

 `pdftotext` is available in the `poppler-utils` package.
 In some other OS, you'll need to work out on your own how to extract text from the PDF.

+## How to run

+// Will output to a file called transactions.csv python3 betterment-pdf-to-csv.py *.pdf

 ## On rounding and number of shares